-WHEREAS, lodging business owners who will pay more than fifty percent (50%) of the proposed assessment, as weighted according to the amount of the assessment to be paid by the petitioner, within the boundaries of the Oakland Tourism Business Improvement District 2015 ("OTBID") have petitioned the City Council to establish the OTBID; and
+WHEREAS, lodging business owners who will pay more than fifty percent (50%) of the proposed assessment, as weighted according to the amount of the assessment to be paid by each petitioner, within the boundaries of the Oakland Tourism Business Improvement District 2018 ("OTBID 2018") have petitioned the City Council to establish the OTBID 2018; and

-WHEREAS, included with the petitions was an OTBID Management District Plan summary that describes the proposed assessment to be levied on lodging businesses within the OTBID to pay for sales promotion and marketing activities, and other improvements and activities set forth in the OTBID Management District Plan; and
+WHEREAS, included with the petitions was an OTBID 2018 Management District Plan summary that describes the proposed assessment to be levied on lodging businesses within the OTBID 2018 to pay for sales promotion and marketing activities, and other improvements and activities set forth in the OTBID 2018 Management District Plan; and

-WHEREAS, the assessed lodging businesses within the OTBID will be specifically benefited by the activities and improvements set forth in the OTBID Management District Plan (Exhibit A hereto); and
+WHEREAS, the assessed lodging businesses within the OTBID 2018 will be specially benefited by the activities, services, and improvements set forth in the OTBID 2018 Management District Plan (Exhibit A hereto); and

-WHEREAS, on March 31, 2015 at 5:30 PM at 1 Frank H. Ogawa Plaza, 3rd Floor, Oakland, CA 94612, the City Council adopted a Resolution of Intention, Resolution No.85485 C.M.S.; and
+WHEREAS, on April 17, 2018 at 5:30 PM at 1 Frank H. Ogawa Plaza, 3rd Floor, Oakland, CA 94612, the City Council adopted a Resolution of Intention, Resolution No.87131 C.M.S.; and

-WHEREAS, the public meeting and public hearing to consider the establishment of the OTBID have been properly noticed in accordance with Streets and Highways Code §36623 and Government Code 54954.6; and
+WHEREAS, the public meeting and public hearing to consider the establishment of the OTBID 2018 have been properly noticed in accordance with Streets and Highways Code §36623 and Government Code 54954.6; and

-WHEREAS, a public meeting was noticed to take place at 6:30 PM on April 21, 2015 at City Hall, One Frank H. Ogawa Plaza, Oakland, CA in the City Council Chambers, but was continued to May 5, 2015, and then renoticed to take place on June 2, 2015, and continued to June 16 and then renoticed to take place on July 7, 2015, , finally taking place on July 7, 2015 regarding the establishment of the OTBID, and the City Council heard and received objections and protests, if any, to the establishment of the OTBID and the levy of the proposed assessment; and
+WHEREAS, said public meeting was noticed to take place at 6:30 PM on May 15, 2018, or as soon thereafter as the matter may be heard, at City Hall, One Frank H. Ogawa Plaza, Oakland, CA in the City Council Chambersregarding the establishment of the OTBID 2018, and the City Council conducted said meeting regarding the establishment of the OTBID 2018 and the levy of the proposed assessment; and

-WHEREAS, at 6:30 PM on July 21, 2015 at City Hall, One Frank H. Ogawa Plaza, Oakland, CA in the City Council Chambers, the City Council held a Public Hearing regarding the establishment of the OTBID, and the City Council heard and received all objections and protests, if any, to the establishment of the OTBID and the levy of the proposed assessment; and
+WHEREAS, at 6:30 PM on June 19, 2018, or as soon thereafter as the matter could be heard, at City Hall, One Frank H. Ogawa Plaza, Oakland, CA in the City Council Chambers, the

+City Council held a Public Hearing regarding the establishment of the OTBID 2018, and the City Council heard and received any and all objections and protests to the establishment of the OTBID 2018 and the levy of the proposed assessment; and

-WHEREAS, at the close of the Public Hearing, staff reported that after counting all written protests which were not withdrawn, no Majority Protest was established..
-A Majority Protest is defined as written protests received from owners of businesses in the proposed district which would pay fifty percent (50%) or more of the assessments proposed to be levied.
+WHEREAS, at the close of the Public Hearing, staff reported that after counting all oral protests and written protests which were not withdrawn, no Majority Protest was established.
+A Majority Protest exists if oral and written protests are received (and not withdrawn before the close of the public hearing) from owners of businesses in the proposed district who would pay fifty percent (50%) or more of the assessments proposed to be levied.
 Protests are weighted based on the assessment proposed to be levied on each lodging business; and